eliyageofrey/eliyageofrey/README.md

 - 👋 Hi, I’m @eliyageofrey
-- 👀 I’m interested in Data Science, Software Development and Cyber Security
+- 👀 I’m interested in Data Science and Software Development
-- 🌱 I’m currently learning Cyber Security and Digital Forensics at the University of Dodoma(UDOM) in Tanzania
+- 🌱 I’m currently learning Angular 19 and Django REST Framework
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: eliyageofrey0909@protonmail.com